 Step 7.
-Hashtag it
+Hashtag It

 Make it easy for people to find all the installments of your series by using the same hashtag in each post description every time you share it on social media.
 Ideally the hashtag should be something easy to remember, easy to spell, short(ish), and that has to do with the theme of your series.

 Step 8.
-Target
+Targeting